 (2) Reflects the aggregate grant date fair value of awards computed in accordance with ASC 718 for restricted stock and performance-based restricted stock awards granted to the named executive officers.
 The fair value of these awards is based on the closing price of our Common Stock on the date of grant and, for performance-based restricted stock awards, is calculated at the target share payout, which is also the maximum share payout in fiscal 2012, as of the grant date (September 21, 2011, September 22, 2010 and September 23, 2009).
-The performance objectives for fiscal 2012 were not achieved and no performance-based restricted shares were issued.
-Mr. Nightingale did not receive a performance-based restricted stock award in fiscal 2012.
+The performance objectives for fiscal 2012 were not achieved and no performance-based restricted stock award in fiscal 2012.